Sorrento-Blind Bay Incorporation Advisory Committee

 APC members work together in making recommendations to the CSRD Board and Staff on planning and land use related matters (community planning, zoning bylaw amendments, Agricultural Land Reserve applications, Development Variance Permits etc.) within the Electoral Area.
 The APC typically meets once a month, or less, depending on the number of referrals they receive.

-Successful candidates will be appointed to the APC for a term ending in spring 2019, with the opportunity to apply for successive terms.
 Training will be provided and all expenses incurred by members will be reimbursed.